-(Date)

-Dear Parents

-Your child's form tutor had the sad task of informing students of the death ofname, a student in year They were told thatnamedied from an illness calledcancer .
-Sometimes people who have cancer can get better, but other times people die from itNamehad been ill with for a long time and died at home yesterday.
+Your child's form tutor had the sad task of informing students of the death of ...name..., a pupil in year... .
+They were told that ...name...died from an illness called...cancer .
+Sometimes people who have cancer can get better, but other times people die from it. ...Name...had been ill with for a long time and died at home yesterday.

 When someone dies, their family and friends have lots of feelings of sadness, anger, and confusion - these are all normal.
 The students have been told that their teachers are willing to try and answer their questions at school, but I have made available some information which may help you to answer your child's questions as they arise.
 You can obtain this from contacting Simon Says a child bereavement support charity.
 Their contact details are; info@simonsays.org.uk or visit their website www.simonsays.org.uk.

-The funeral will take place atname church or crematorium onday and date attime Your child may wish to attend the funeral.
+The funeral will take place at ...name church or crematorium... on ...day and date... at ...time... .
+Your child may wish to attend the funeral.
 If this is the case, you may collect your child from school and accompany them to the church.
 Please inform your child's tutor if this is the case.

-Yours sincerely

-Headteacher

-Appendix 4 - External Support Agencies This policy is linked to our:

-pa